Hunter Brown: Draft and minor leagues

-After not playing in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic, Brown began the 2021 season with the Double-A Corpus Christi Hooks.
+After not playing in 2020 due to the cancellation of the minor league season as a response to the COVID-19 pandemic, Brown began the 2021 season with the Double-A Corpus Christi Hooks.
 Brown was promoted to the Triple-A Sugar Land Skeeters in August 2021 after posting a 1–4 record with a 4.20 ERA and 76 strikeouts in 49 1/3 innings pitched with the Hooks.

-The Astros invited Brown to 2022 Spring Training camp as a non-roster invitee.
+The Astros invited Brown to 2022 spring training camp as a non-roster invitee.
 He returned to Sugar Land to start the season, and was selected to the All-Star Futures Game.
 On May 31, he was named Pacific Coast League (PCL) Pitcher of the Week after a scoreless 7-inning outing with 10 strikeouts versus the El Paso Chihuahuas.
-Brown finished his season in Triple A as the PCL leader in ERA (2.55, minimum 60 innings pitched), and induced a strikeout rate of 31.5% and groundball rate of 54.2%.
+Brown finished his season in Triple-A as the PCL leader in ERA (2.55, minimum 60 innings pitched), and induced a strikeout rate of 31.5% and groundball rate of 54.2%.
 Over 23 total appearances, he made 14 starts and hurled 106 innings.
 In August 2022, Brown ranked as the Astros' top prospect and moved in MLB.com Pipeline's from #80 to #71 overall in baseball.
 His curveball (65) was graded as the best among all top-100 prospects.
-Following the regular season, he was named PCL Pitcher of the Year, and the Houston Astros' Minor League Pitcher of the Year.
+Following the regular season, he was named PCL Pitcher of the Year, and the Astros' Minor League Pitcher of the Year.